RolandFaure/QuickDeconvolution/README.md

 make
 ```

 An executable named QuickDeconvolution should appear in the folder.
-A small test file "test.fastq", from a simulated sequencing experiment on a small synthetic genome, is provided to run the program.
+A small test file "test.fastq", from a simulated sequencing experiment on a small synthetic genome, is provided to test the program.

 ## Usage